 Store your dried chamomile is in an air-tight glass container.
 Colored glass is the gold standard, but you may repurpose any size or shape of clear glass container.
-Keep your chamomile jar out of direct heat and light, and it should keep well into the following year’s harvest season.
+Keep your jar out of direct heat and light, and it should keep well into the following year’s harvest season.

-Uses For Chamomile
+Uses for Chamomile

 You might know chamomile best as an ingredient in sleepy-time tea, but the truth is it can do more than help you get a little shut-eye.
-Here are some of my favorite chamomile uses, both for your health and in the garden.
+Here are some of my favorite uses, for your health and in the garden.

 Chamomile is one of the very best herbs for easing the pain of teething.
 When my children went through this phase, I soaked a washcloth in chamomile tea and froze it.
 The resulting teether made a bit of a mess, but nothing that would stain.
 The relief it gave was worth a soaked shirt.

 Chamomile is a gentle nervine, which means that it feeds and tones the nervous system.
 For anxiety, it has a long track record.
 In fact, the longer you drink chamomile tea on a daily basis, the more calming you will find it.

 The digestive benefits of chamomile are one great reason to let your tea steep longer.
 The bitter compounds found within the plant do not come through until after it has been infusing for longer than your average tea bag.
 A cup of chamomile tea when your stomach is churning can be just the thing to settle things down, especially when it’s caused by an emotionally difficult day.